 The Senior Bowl is the second all-star game played during All-Star weekend, which showcases the best NFL Draft prospects of those players who will be moving to the older division the following season.
 First played in 2012 where the league broke up each division to see which division would reign supreme.
 The format has only two quarterbacks per team that can only play quarterback for one half of the game.

 In November 2011, the first PNL Pro Bowl was played.
 The game brings together the most outstanding players at each position to play what amounts to a competitive scrimmage.
-The game is now played in October during the middle of the season during All-Star Weekend.
+This game we're going to mix up the teams and face off against the North Park All-Star Teams.

 This event is who can run the fastest 40-yard dash.
 The league's current fastest player compete.
 The event, matches eight athletes against each other in a one-on-one race.